The Best Things to Do in Hallstatt in 1 Day

 Park your car in the car park (you cannot miss it, and you cannot enter Hallstatt in your own car) and then walk 10 minutes to the town center (there is also a shuttle bus, but I recommend just walking, as it is just a few minutes and the buses don’t run often).

-Bus: There are organised tours and buses bringing you to Hallstatt.
+Bus: There are organized tours and buses bringing you to Hallstatt.

 Things to See in Hallstatt – 1 Day Itinerary